Burkina Faso crowd celebrates West Africa's latest coup

 FACTBOX-Recent coups in West and Central Africa

-(Reporting by Anne Mimault and Thiam Ndiaga Additional reporting by Ange Aboa in Abidjan; Additional reporting by Elizabeth Pineau in Paris; Writing by Cooper Inveen and Edward McAllister; Editing by Andrew Cawthorne)
+(Reporting by Anne Mimault and Thiam Ndiaga Additional reporting by Ange Aboa in Abidjan; Additional reporting by Elizabeth Pineau in Paris; Writing by Cooper Inveen and Edward McAllister; Editing by Andrew Cawthorne and Raissa Kasolowsky)

 ((cooper.inveen@thomsonreuters.com; +221 78 546 9850;))